 Deforestation is a primary source of CO2 due to the felling and heating or burning trees to produce goods.
 This results in the emission of carbon dioxide stored for photosynthesis into the atmosphere.

-Higher concentrations of atmospheric CH4 are also caused by changes in land and wetland use, pipeline losses, and landfill emissions.
+Higher concentrations of greenhouse gases such as atmospheric CH4 are also caused by changes in land and wetland use, pipeline losses, and landfill emissions.

-Global greenhouse gas emissions from industry primarily come from burning fossil fuels for energy, such as oil-burning or coal-fired power plants.
+Most greenhouse gases emitted from industry primarily come from burning fossil fuels for energy, such as oil-burning or coal-fired power plants.

 It also comes from certain chemical reactions necessary for manufacturing finished products from raw materials.
 For instance, heating calcium carbonate to produce lime and CO2 in cement manufacturing contributes CO2 to the atmosphere.